ibuildingsnl/qa-tools/README.md

 ```

 # Installation
-It can be installed with Composer.
+The QA tools can easily be installed by using composer

 Add the following to your composer.json
 ```json